Bestra/ember-training-slides/slides.md

 # preventing bubbling with {{action bubbles=false}}
 # data down actions up

+# using actions and route.render() to show a modal
 # route loading substates

 # TESTING integration testing using module() and startApp()